OxalisCommunity/oxalis/README.md

 * Build Oxalis using Maven or [download the binary artifacts provided by Difi](http://vefa.difi.no/oxalis/)
 * Deploy `oxalis.war` to your Tomcat `webapps` directory
 * Send a sample invoice; modify `example.sh` to your liking and execute it.
-* See the [new detailed installation guide for V2.0](/doc/install/install-v2.md) for the gory details.
+* See the [installation guide](/doc/install/installation.md) for the gory details.
 * If you need to modify any of the source code, you are advised to read the [Oxalis developer notes](/developer-readme.md)

-To build from source :
+# Build from source

 * In the oxalis src root directory: `mvn clean install`
 * Verify that you have everything configured: `mvn clean install -Dit-test` (runs the integration tests)